 You are also expected to undertake other activities appropriate to your grade as directed by your manager.
 This job description reflects the present requirements of the post.
 As duties and responsibilities change, the job description will be reviewed and amended in consultation with the post holder from time to time.
-CSGUL aims to provide opportunities for all its employees to develop the skills required to be successful in their role and to further develop their careers.
+City St George's, University of London aims to provide opportunities for all its employees to develop the skills required to be successful in their role and to further develop their careers.